Anschutz Medical Campus

 Before joining the Office of Equity, Shanna Mae worked as a Program Assistant at the Phoenix Center on the Auraria Campus, assisting folks who have experienced interpersonal violence.
 Shanna Mae is a graduate of CU Denver, with a BA in Psychology and a minor in Women and Gender Studies.
 When not working, Shanna Mae can be found spending time with her dogs and trying new recipes.

-Karissa Stolen is a Colorado State University Alumni, having graduated in August 2015 with a Bachelor’s of Science in Business Administration and a minor is Women’s Studies.
+Karissa Stolen is a Colorado State University Alumni, having graduated in August 2015 with a Bachelor’s of Science in Business Administration and a minor in Women’s Studies.
 Before joining the Office of Equity, she served as the Administrative Coordinator in the College of Business Undergraduate Programs Office at Colorado State University.
-Passionate about advocacy and activism work, Karissa realizes the importance of self-work, empathy, and community.
-When Karissa is not in the office, she can be found streaming endless hours of Netflix cuddled up in her bed, or drinking her absurdly over-expensive white chocolate mocha in a coffee shop while organizing her life as a self-identified “tasker”.
-She also loves spending time with her dog, family and loving partner.
+Passionate about advocacy and inclusive excellence activism, Karissa understands the power of empathy and community.
+She is consistently inspired and energized to do this work when she facilitates trainings with colleagues, invests her time in equity-based working groups, and when she has intentional dialogue with those curious about social justice, institutional equity and interpersonal violence prevention.
+When Karissa is not in the office, she can be found streaming endless hours of Netflix.
+She also loves spending time with her fur-babies Moglie and Skye, her family, and partner.

 Passionate about inclusion and equity work, Sara has dedicated her life’s mission to ensure that the issues of systemic inequalities and oppression are disassembled.
 Sara enrolled at Colorado State University and received her BA in Communication Studies and minored in Women’s Studies.
 Sara spent several years in the nonprofit sector professionally on issues affecting Colorado’s most vulnerable and marginalized peoples.
 In her spare time, Sara would mentor low-income high school students and assist them with the college application and enrollment process, or facilitate diversity and inclusion trainings to various communities across the metro area.
 Eventually Sara decided to return to the academy and receive her master’s degree in Social Work from Washington University in St. Louis.
 Here, Sara furthered her passion by facilitating trainings for undergraduate, graduate, faculty, and staff members on topics pertaining to diversity, equity, and inclusion.
 When Sara is not working, she is with family and friends, teaching or practicing yoga, hiking, cooking, or watching movies.